dendrite/viscosity/Glia/README.markdown

 Atomikos - http://www.atomikos.com/

+* ProxyHandler - What if impossible to load a specific Class

 * [DONE] Create restart method for GliaServer & GliaClient
 * [DONE] Add to Client a timeout as a parameter

-* Need to throw up into external system an exception - if it possible to detect correctly on client and
+* [DONE] Need to propagate from server to client an exception
 * [DONE] Some troubles with overriden methods

 * Build Client from a Builder pattern